primeqa/primeqa/examples/lfqa/README.md

     --collection $KILT_ELI5/passages/kilt_knowledgesource_0.tsv \
 ```

-### 6. Run the Reader Component on the Eli5 Dataset with Supporting Passages
+### 6. Run the Reader Component on the KILT-ELI5 Dataset with Supporting Passages

 The command below trains and evaluates an FiD generative reader model based on `facebook/bart-large`.<br>
-The number of supporting passages is 3.
+The number of supporting passages is 3. <br>
-The max length of the inout text is 256.
+The max length of the input text is 256. <br>
-The max length of the generated anser is 256. <br>
+The max length of the generated answer is 256. <br>
 We train the model for 3 epochs and we save the best model at the end.

 ```